 Another common reason that might cause the Microsoft Store doesn’t launch is incorrect Date & time settings.
 Basically, the Store app requires an Internet connection to connect to Microsoft server to download or install apps and games.
 And if your PC time zone is different from your region then you will get errors while launching the app store, because its data compares the date and time and fails to load if the comparison is not equal.
 For that, you must update the time and date according to your region.

-- Open settings using keyboard shortcut Windows + I
+- Open settings using the keyboard shortcut Windows + I

 - Click Time & Language, then Date & time